adhdproject/adhdproject.github.io/Tools/Invisiport.md

 The PORT variable is a simple integer variable.
 This sets the trigger/listen port that will blacklist those connecting to it.

+When you're all done you can write your changes in nano by hitting ctrl+o then enter.
+And exit with ctrl+x.
 You can also configure the blacklist variable to change the blacklist file.
 This file records all blacklisted hosts.